Khairun-Nahar-Munne/w3-assignment6/Readme.md

   └── main.py
 ```

 - `config.py`: The config.py file contains configuration settings for running automated tests.
 It contains the URL of the page on which automated tests are running.
-Test Site URL: [https://www.alojamiento.io/property/chic-apartament-retiro-park-i-swimming-pool-elevenhost/BC-5455289](https://www.alojamiento.io/property/chic-apartament-retiro-park-i-swimming-pool-elevenhost/BC-5455289)
+Test Site URL: [https://www.alojamiento.io/property/chic-apartament-retiro-park-i-swimming-pool-elevenhost/BC-5455289](https://www.alojamiento.io/property/chic-apartament-retiro-park-i-swimming-pool-elevenhost/BC-5455289).
+You can change this test url in config.py to test other pages.

 - `chrome_driver.py`: The chrome_driver.py file provides a utility function to configure and instantiate a Chrome WebDriver for Selenium-based testing.
+If you want to run the browser in headless mode, you need to uncomment these lines:
+    ```bash
+    #chrome_options.add_argument("--headless=new")  # New headless mode
+    #chrome_options.add_argument("--window-size=1920,1080")
+    #chrome_options.add_argument("--disable-gpu")
+    #if you use windows
+    #chrome_options.add_argument("user-agent=Mozilla/5.0 (Windows NT 11.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/117.0.0.0 Safari/537.36")
+    ```
+  Otherwise, keep these lines commented.

 - `tests`: The tests folder contains all necessary automated tests files.